bitprj/onboarding/emails/Developer Relations/devrel_intro.md

 Please complete your blog within **7 days of this email being sent.** We will also be inviting you to our Bit Project Slack channel #devrel-entryblog as a guest for 7 days.
 In Slack, you will be able to ask any questions you have about your task.
 Please check your email to accept the invite to our Slack channel.

-Once you have completed your blog, you can submit it here: https://airtable.com/shrJRjlnnUpmxYN80
+Once you have completed your blog, you can submit and schedule your interview here: https://airtable.com/shrJRjlnnUpmxYN80

-Once again, I am here to help you throughout your whole onboarding process so do not hesitate to ask any questions!
+I am here to help you throughout your whole onboarding process so do not hesitate to ask any questions on Slack!

 Best,